evadne/slate/README.markdown

 #	Slate

-The Plurk theme that sucks less
+The Plurk theme that sucks less.

 To install this theme simply sign in to Plurk, find **Edit** next to **My Profile**,  then click on **Customize Profile**.
 Copy-paste everything in `slate.css` into the text area then click on **Save and Update**.

-Donations, suggestions — Evadne Wu at Iridia Productions, `ev@iridia.tw`.
+Comments, donations, suggestions — Evadne Wu at Iridia Productions, `ev@monoceroi.com`.